ryandkuster/readsynth/README.md

-readsynth is currently in an early release state.
 If you have any suggestions, questions, or concerns, please open an issue or contact rkuster@utk.edu.

 <img src=resources/images/readsynth_logo_blue.png width="600">